I want to enjoy a healthier & more comfortable home

 - Babies and young children

 Cold homes can make lung conditions like asthma worse and can also trigger new health problems.
 Cold air raises blood pressure and puts strain on the heart, increasing the risk of heart attacks.
-If heating costs are high, insulation, new heating, or producing your own power such as Solar panels can help keep your home warm for less money.
+If heating costs are high, adding or increasing insulation, upgrading to a new, more efficient heating system, or producing your own power, such as Solar panels can help keep your home warm for less money.
 Here is more advice on keeping warm and well and staying well in winter.

 Understanding and tackling damp at home